2018 American Water Works Association Annual Conference & Exposition

-Mr. Vanderslice gave a presentation on "Practical Resources to Access Water Quality Data" to approximately 200 water well contractors at the the Colorado Water Well Contractors Association conference in Denver on January 9, 2015.
+LWS gave a presentation on "Practical Resources to Access Water Quality Data" to approximately 200 water well contractors at the the Colorado Water Well Contractors Association conference in Denver on January 9, 2015.
 It is not widely known in the industry, but Rule 10 of the Colorado Water Well Construction Rules requires that contractors investigate and become familiar with the geology of potential aquifers and known contaminated water-bearing zones, anticipate water quality problems, seal off known sources of contaminants, and advise the well owner that known zones of poor quality water may be penetrated by the borehole in the production zone of the aquifer.
 However, even though this rule requires extensive water quality knowledge by the contractor, a statewide comprehensive water quality data collection program does not currently exist.
-Therefore, Mr. Vanderslice conducted a live online demonstration of several accessible data source websites which interested parties can use to research ground water quality issues throughout Colorado to assist with meeting the requirements of Rule 10 and to gain general knowledge of water quality in the vicinity of wells being drilled.
+LWS conducted a live online demonstration of several accessible data source websites which interested parties can use to research ground water quality issues throughout Colorado to assist with meeting the requirements of Rule 10 and to gain general knowledge of water quality in the vicinity of wells being drilled.

 2014 ASCE Presentation